Our standard number for each year group is 90 and we have 3 classes of 30 pupils in each year group.

 Foundation Stage 1

-Nursery - age 3/4 -There are 2 three hour sessions, (morning and afternoon,) with 26 children in each session.
+Nursery - age 3/4 - Pupils are either able to attend a 6 hour session each day or choose between a morning or afternoon three hour session, with 26 children in each session.

 Foundation Stage 2